gazoodle/geckolib/README.md

  - Include Temp decorator in new generator so it's not runtime ...
  - Update unit tests to remove XML requirement

+## Done/Fixed in 0.3.23
+ - Demoted some INFO logging to DEBUG to reduce HA log file clutter

 ## Done/Fixed in 0.3.22
  - Increase connection timeout to help with laggy tubs and busy networks
  - Watercare setting updated locally rather than wait for tub response to